- First Name

-Maggie Hennefeld is an Assistant Professor of Cultural Studies and Comparative Literature at the University of Minnesota, Twin Cities.
+Maggie Hennefeld is McKnight Presidential Fellow and Associate Professor of Cultural Studies and Comparative Literature at the University of Minnesota, Twin Cities.
 She received her PhD in Modern Culture and Media from Brown University in 2014.
-She is author of Specters of Slapstick and Silent Film Comediennes (Columbia UP, 2018).
-Her articles and criticism have appeared in journals including differences, Discourse, Film History, Screen, Ms. Magazine, and Camera Obscura.
-She is also the co-editor of a special issue of Feminist Media Histories on “Gender and Comedy,” and co-editor of two forthcoming book volumes, The Abject Objection (Duke UP, 2019) and Unwatchable (Rutgers UP, 2019).
+She is author of Specters of Slapstick and Silent Film Comediennes (Columbia UP, 2018) and a co-editor of the journal Cultural Critique.
+Her articles and criticism have appeared in edited volumes and journals including differences, Discourse, Film History, Screen, Early Popular Visual Culture, Feminist Media Histories, and Camera Obscura.
+She is also the co-editor of two volumes, Abjection Incorporated (Duke UP, 2020) and Unwatchable (Rutgers UP, 2019).

 - Recent Publications

 Abjection Incorporated: Mediating the Politics of Pleasure and Violence, eds.
 Maggie Hennefeld and Nicholas Sammond (Duke University Press, 2020).